nlugon/Robot-Comp/README.md

 Polulu motor command : "D1" to turn off, "D0" to turn on (default) (D for Debug)
     Note : if D0 sent but the polulus are not connected to the power source, there will be very high delayes due to the pulseIn() function awaiting motor encoder data (timeout set to 250ms)

-WARNING ultrasonic sensor sometimes ouptut a value of 0 even when no obstacle is detected (solution : ignore 0 values, works very well in practice)

-WARNING When running the full code, the data sent from the Arduino to the Rasbperry Pi caused unexpected crashes of the main program on the Raspbery Pi.
-  As we were unable to resolve this issue, no Serial data is sent to the Rasbperry Pi from the Arduino (no Serial.print())